tdsmale/TotemScript/README.md

 $b = @test; // functions can also be stored in variables
 $a = $b(123, 456, 789); // additional arguments provided by caller are discarded

-// functions can also be anonymous
+// functions can also be anonymous, which can be declared anywhere
 $b = function($a, $b)
 {
     return $a * $b;